Fact SheetHilton History

 1943 Hilton becomes the first coast-to-coast hotel chain in the United States with the purchase of two hotels in New York City: the Roosevelt and the Plaza.

-1946 Hilton Hotels Corporation is formed and listed on the New York Stock Exchange (NYSE:HLT).
+1946 Hilton Hotels Corporation is formed and listed on the New York Stock Exchange (NYSE:HLT), the first hotel company to be listed on the stock exchange.

 1947 The Roosevelt Hilton in New York City becomes the first hotel in the world to install televisions in guest rooms.